CS231n • Convolutional Neural Networks

 -

-For example, padding a \(7 \times 7\) image with a 1-pixel border before applying a \(3 \times 3\) filter with stride 1 yields a \(7 \times 7\) output.
-This is known as a same convolution, since the input and output sizes remain the same.
+For example, adding a 1-pixel border around a \(7 \times 7\) image before applying a \(3 \times 3\) filter at stride 1 yields a \(7 \times 7\) output.
+This is called a same convolution because the output size equals the input size.

 -

-The following figure shows how adding padding of 1 to a \(7 \times 7\) image before convolving with a \(3 \times 3\) filter at stride 1 preserves the size at \(7 \times 7\).
-Same convolutions are very common in CNNs, especially in architectures where spatial resolution needs to be preserved across many layers.
+The following figure shows how adding padding of 1 before applying a \(3 \times 3\) filter at stride 1 preserves the \(7 \times 7\) dimension.
+Same convolutions are widely used in architectures like ResNet and U-Net.

 Why Controlling Dimensions Matters